MuathOthman/EcoPlugMobileApp/README.md

 - **[Other libraries/frameworks used]**: [Brief description of other technologies used in your project]

 ## Contributing
-We welcome contributions to [Project Name]!
+We welcome contributions to EcoPlug!
 If you would like to contribute, please follow these steps:

 1. Fork the repository
 2. Create a new branch (`git checkout -b feature/your-feature`)